polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ### Performance

 - **Gateway:** ~10-15k extra gas per ERC20 release and PNA mint of a capped asset.
 Uncapped assets pay no extra gas.
+- **Asset Hub:** a per-asset counter read and write per E→P mint of a capped asset, negligible.
+Uncapped assets are untouched.

 ### Ergonomics